• 2025 Pictures of the Year

 ×

 I’ve spent most of my life documenting other people’s stories.
-I didn’t expect the one that mattered most to be about a dog named Bodhi.
+I never expected the one that mattered most would be about a dog named Bodhi.

 It began on August 5, 2008, when I held a black puppy who looked at me as if we had always known each other.
 It ended on September 25, 2025, when I held his nearly white face for his last breath.

-Between those dates is everything: joy, mischief, devotion, a shared language only we understood.
+Between those dates is a lifetime: joy, mischief, devotion, a shared language only we understood.
 Millions of photographs became my favorites, each one a piece of him, a piece of me.
 Together, they trace the quiet arc of who we became, to each other and to ourselves.

-About the author: Robert Karp is a photojournalist by trade and by instinct, drawn to human moments rooted in observation, bearing witness, finding meaning, and helping others see what they might otherwise miss.
+Robert Karp is a photojournalist by trade and by instinct, drawn to human moments, bearing witness, finding meaning, and revealing what might otherwise go unseen.

-I was born in Albany, New York, with deep ties to Morristown, New Jersey.
-After graduating from Syracuse University, I spent nearly three decades with Gannett NJ Press Media Group as a staff photographer, photo editor, and multimedia producer.
+Born in Albany, New York, with deep ties to Morristown, New Jersey, he earned a BFA in Art from Syracuse University and spent nearly three decades as a photographer, editor, and storyteller with Gannett NJ Press Media.

 EVENTS / SIGNINGS

-New Jersey • Albany • Raleigh • Rio de Janeiro
+New Jersey • Albany, NY • Raleigh, NC • Rio de Janeiro

 Subscribe